 A short sale is typically faster and less expensive than a foreclosure.
 It does not extinguish the remaining balance unless settlement is clearly indicated on the acceptance of an offer.

-Having been involved with multiple transactions with various banks, JSBarkats has developed the skill set required to allow our clients to close on those transactions in a cost-effective and expeditious manner.
+Having been involved with multiple transactions with various banks, JSBarkats, PLLC has developed the skill set required to allow our clients to close on those transactions in a cost-effective and expeditious manner.